-For what conditions are ACE inhibitors used?
+Why are ACE inhibitors prescribed?

 - ACE inhibitors also improve survival after heart attacks.
 In studies, individuals with hypertension, heart failure, or prior heart attacks who were treated with an ACE inhibitor lived longer than patients who did not take an ACE inhibitor.

 What are the side effects of ACE inhibitors?